earllee/crypto-capital/README.md

 # gdax-cli
+> Ever wanted to discretely check cryptocurrency prices at the office?
+We've got you covered.
 A simple command-line tool to query GDAX for your current total account value and values (in USD) of each cryptoasset you own.

 GDAX is Coinbase's cryptoasset exchange.